uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 From the webUI we should be able to select which channels should be added to each peripheral (vendor or custom).
 This needed to be saved in a new database table on the HUB side.
 The vendor channels mapping are independent from the Organization Mapping.
 Customs channels need to be selected at a organization mapping level, since they are always attached to a organization.

+After the mapping is defined in the HUB this needs to be synchronized to Peripheral server.
-For channel creation we need a mechanism to create them in the peripheral servers (vendor and CLM's) in the desired organization.
-The peripheral channel creation must be done automatically from the HUB server through an API.
+The channel creation must use a mechanism to create them in the peripheral servers (vendor and CLM's) in the desired organization.
+This should be implemented by a taskomatic task which would automatically set the desired configuraiton on each peripheral server.
+Communication must be done from the HUB server through an API only.
 Since we are making special channel creation (defined next), those API methods should be available to server-to-server communication only.
-To be able to present data on the HUB

 Steps needed to create the channels on peripheral:
    - In the HUB, generate authentication tokens to access the channel(s).
 Re-use the existing channel access table.